Rok with a camel through Sahara dunes near Chinguetti, Mauritania

 • Unattractive, young capital Nouakchott with excellent fish market.

-• Constantly laughing at bizarre situations – Mauretania is a comedy.
+• Constantly laughing at bizarre situations – Mauritania is a comedy.

 Mauritania measures approximately 1,000,000 square kilometers or in other words it is 50 times greater than my homeland Slovenia.
 With a population of only 3.4 million, it is one of the world’s least densely populated countries with less than 4 people per square kilometer of land area.

-Mauritania is also among the three poorest countries in the world.
+Mauritania is also among the three poorest countries in the world, where daily life is shaped by limited resources and widespread poverty.

 It is understandable, since 90% of the country is covered by the desert of Sahara, the political elite is corrupted, people are one of the least productive and unskilled I have ever met in my life.